SDSW

 The week-long campaign aims to encourage people with disabilities to improve their wellbeing by being more physically active, in a way that suits them.

 Each day of the week will be centered around a specific theme to provide a focused discussion.
-Monday will explore the benefits of getting active and participating in disability sports, Tuesday’s theme addresses overcoming barriers, Wednesday looks at intersectionality, Thursday highlights the impact of clubs and communities, and Friday gives guidance on next steps.
-Across Saturday and Sunday, people are encouraged to continue the conversation by sharing their own stories of how they get active.
+Monday will explore the benefits of getting active and participating in disability sports, Tuesday’s theme addresses overcoming barriers, Wednesday looks at intersectionality, Thursday highlights the impact of clubs and communities, Friday explores accessibility, Saturday provides the opportunity to talk about Performance Pathways in sport whilst Sunday gives guidance on next steps.

 The campaign builds on the success of the previous, award-winning Be Active Be Well programme, run by SDS and SAMH, that provided online activity and wellbeing sessions.